GovTechStackSG/apex-api-workshop-2018/README.md

 ## API Challenge
 *Please make sure that you have the Node.js runtime installed on your laptop*

+### API Documentation
+API challenge documentation can be found at https://documenter.getpostman.com/view/2049715/RWgjYgtK.
+You can find API URLs and example headers and request bodies, if applicable.

 ### Take aways
 - Participants will learn how APIs are secured on Apex.
 - Participants will learn how to invoke an unsecured/L1/L2 API.